simplew2011/YOLO_ZOO/README_en.md

 [简体中文](README.md) | English
-# YOLODet-PyTorch
+# YOLO_ZOO-PyTorch
-YOLODet-PyTorch is an end-to-end object detector development kit based on the pytorch framework to reproduce the latest Yolo algorithm.
+YOLO_ZOO-PyTorch is an end-to-end object detector development kit based on the pytorch framework to reproduce the latest Yolo algorithm.
 It aims to help developers complete the whole process of detection model training, accuracy and speed optimization, and deployment faster and better.
-YOLODet-PyTorch implements a variety of mainstream YOLO target detection algorithms with a modular design, and provides a wealth of modules such as data enhancement, network components, and loss functions.
+YOLO_ZOO-PyTorch implements a variety of mainstream YOLO target detection algorithms with a modular design, and provides a wealth of modules such as data enhancement, network components, and loss functions.

 **Currently, all models in the detection library require the use of PyTorch 1.5 and above or the appropriate develop version.**